-For a list of the operating systems supported by Orchestrator, see the VMware Compatibility Guide.
+For a list of the operating systems supported by Orchestrator, see Supported host operating systems for VMware vCenter Server installation.

 Supported Directory Services

 If you plan to use an LDAP server for authentication, ensure that you set up and configure a working LDAP server.